 During a flight from NYC to Atlanta, we’re introduced to Captain Carter and his co-pilot, Tara.
-While his affect is amiable, it’s very clear that she’s extremely distraught, made plain by the terrible look on her face.
+While his effect is amiable, it’s very clear that she’s extremely distraught, made plain by the terrible look on her face.
 When Carter steps out to use the bathroom, Tara disengages the autopilot and changes the course of the plane.
 This causes panic amongst the passengers as they’re thrown all over the plane.
 The Air Marshall helps Carter break into the cockpit, and they arrive back in NY safe.

 Once she’s back in NY, Tara has her union rep call the police department, which means Benson (back from her time off with Noah) and her team get the case.
 Tara tells Benson that she was raped by Carter, that Optimum Air knew and put her in the cabin with him anyways.
 Although the FBI initially thought she might be a terrorist, she tells the police that she was just turning the plane around so she could get away from Carter.
 I’m trying to give the lady some slack here, flying in a panic couldn’t be easy – but she threw that airplane all over the place for someone just trying to turn around.